-If you are offered an unsubsidized Federal Direct Loan, you need to accept, decline, or reduce these funds on your financial aid offer.
-The loan process is initiated by your acceptance of the Federal Direct Loan on your award notification.
-First-time borrowers must complete and transmit a Master Promissory Note to the lender/ servicer before funds can be credited to your student account.
+First-time borrowers must complete and transmit a Master Promissory Note to the lender/servicer before funds can be credited to your student account.
 Visit studentaid.gov/mpn to complete your MPN online.
 (Students who have a valid MPN on file with their lender do not need to complete a new one.)
 You will receive a notice of disclosure once the loan is guaranteed indicating the scheduled disbursement dates.
 Loan proceeds are generally disbursed in two installments through electronic funds transfer.

 All Quinnipiac Law students borrowing Federal Direct Unsubsidized and Graduate PLUS Loans for the first time are required to complete mandatory loan entrance counseling, which highlights your rights and responsibilities as a borrower.
 The counseling must be completed prior to the university receiving loan funds.
-Go to qu.edu/law/entrance to complete the counseling online.
+Go to law.qu.edu/entrance to complete the counseling online.